-- 20.1 In general, we will discuss any safeguarding or child protection concerns with parents/carers before approaching other schools or agencies and will seek their consent to making a referral to another agency.
-Appropriate staff will approach parents/carers after consultation with the DSL. - However, there may be occasions when the school will contact another school or agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child. - 20.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through the school prospectus, website, and regular newsletters.
+20.1 In general, we will discuss any safeguarding or child protection concerns with parents/carers before approaching other schools or agencies and will seek their consent to making a referral to another agency.
+Appropriate staff will approach parents/carers after consultation with the DSL.

+However, there may be occasions when the school will contact another school or agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child.

+20.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through website and newsletter, etc.